SCOTT-HAMILTON/trees-with-n-nodes-stanza/README.md

     │   └── 4
     └── 2
 ```
-In total there are 17 trees with 8 nodes including 5 leaf-nodes.A
+In total there are 17 trees with 8 nodes including 5 leaf-nodes.

 The main function responsible for this solution is here:
 ```clojure